hline

 In Acts, there is an interesting passage that states:

-2 Lukas (Acts) 16:25-33 And at midnight Shaul and Silas (Luqas) prayed, and sang praises unto God: and the prisoners heard them.
+2 Lukas (Acts) 16:25-33 ¶And at midnight Shaul and Silas (Luqas) prayed, and sang praises unto God: and the prisoners heard them.
 And suddenly there was a great earthquake, so that the foundations of the prison were shaken: and immediately all the doors were opened, and every one's bands were loosed.
 And the keeper of the prison awaking out of his sleep, and seeing the prison doors open, he drew out his sword, and would have killed himself, supposing that the prisoners had been fled.
-But Shaul cried with a loud voice, saying, Do yourself no harm: for we are all here.
+But Shaul cried with a loud voice, saying, Do thyself no harm: for we are all here.
 Then he called for a light, and sprang in, and came trembling, and fell down before Shaul and Silas (Luqas), And brought them out, and said, Sirs, what must I do to be saved?
-And they said, Obey Faithfully the Master Yeshua the Messiah, and you will be saved, and your house.
-And they spoke unto him the word of the Lord, and to all that were in his house.
+And they said, Obey Faithfully on the Master Yeshua the Messiah, and thou shalt be saved, and thy house.
+And they spake unto him the word of the Lord, and to all that were in his house.
 And he took them the same hour of the night, and washed their stripes; and was baptized, he and all his, straightway.

 This introduces us to the concept of household salvation.
 Household salvation is the saving of a whole house through the actions of one individual, the leader of the household.
 The rest of this article will be used to demonstrate the reality of household salvation and to provide some examples of such salvation taking place.
 The above passage from Acts is just one of many examples that one can find in this article.